tlswg/tls13-spec/draft-ietf-tls-tls13.md

        } Certificate;

 certificate_list
 : This is a sequence (chain) of certificates.
-The server's certificate MUST come first in the list.
-Each following certificate MUST directly certify the one preceding it.
-Because certificate validation requires that root keys be distributed independently, the self-signed certificate that specifies the root certification authority (CA) MAY be omitted from the chain, under the assumption that the client must already possess it in order to validate it in any case.
+The sender's certificate MUST come first in the list.
+Each following certificate SHOULD directly certify one preceding it.
+Because certificate validation requires that trust anchors be distributed independently, a self-signed certificate that specifies a trust anchor MAY be omitted from the chain, provided that supported peers are known to possess any omitted certificates they may require.
 {:br }

+Note: Prior to TLS 1.3, "certificate_list" ordering was required to be strict, however some implementations already allowed for some flexibility.
+For maximum compatibility, all implementations SHOULD be prepared to handle potentially extraneous certificates and arbitrary orderings from any TLS version (with the exception of the sender's certificate, which is expected to be first).
+Some servers are configured to send both a current and deprecated intermediate for transitional purposes, and others were simply configured incorrectly, but these cases can nonetheless can be validated properly by clients capable of doing so.

 The same message type and structure will be used for the client's response to a certificate request message.
 Note that a client MAY send no certificates if it